 Festivals & Events

-Tenganan has customs and festivals different from the Balinese norm.
+Tenganan has customs and festivals different to the Balinese norm.
+These are showcased during the annual Usaba Sambah Festival.

-The Bali Aga are reputed to be exceptionally conservative and resistant to change.
-Well, that's only partially true: TVs and other modern conveniences are hidden away in the traditional houses.
+The Bali Aga have a reputation as being conservative and resistant to change, but this is only partially true: TVs and other modern conveniences are hidden away in the traditional houses here in Tenganan, and many locals carry mobile phones.
 But it is fair to say that the village has a much more traditional feel than most other villages in Bali.
-Cars and motorcycles are forbidden from entering.
-It should also be noted that this is a real village, not a creation for tourists.
+Cars and motorcycles are forbidden from entering; there's a carpark near the village entrance.

-The most striking feature of Tenganan is its postcard-like beauty, with the hills providing a photogenic backdrop to its setting.
+The most striking feature of Tenganan is its postcard-like beauty, with the hills providing a photogenic backdrop.
 The compact 500m by 250m village is surrounded by a wall and consists basically of two rows of identical houses stretching up the gentle slope of a hill.
-As you enter the village (10,000Rp donation) through one of only three gates, you'll likely be greeted by a guide who will take you on a tour – and generally lead you back to his family compound to look at textiles and lontar (specially prepared palm leaves) strips.
+As you enter the village (10,000Rp donation, paid at a ticket office near the main gate), you'll likely be greeted by a guide who will take you on a tour – and generally lead you back to his family compound to look at textiles and other handicrafts for sale.
 However, there's no pressure to buy anything.

 A peculiar, old-fashioned version of the gamelan known as the gamelan selunding is still played here and girls dance an equally ancient dance known as the Rejang.
 There are other Bali Aga villages nearby, including Tenganan Dauh Tenkad, 1.5km west off the Tenganan road, with a charming old-fashioned ambience and several weaving workshops.

-Candidasa and it's wide range of accommodation options is close by.
+Candidasa is close by and offers a wide range of accommodation options.

 Drinking & Nightlife